 It is a proprietary solution (not like e.g. Selenium, which would lock us into the browser).
-Our technology allows our automation to interact with multiple browser windows, desktop software, the operating system etc.
+Our technology allows our automation to interact with multiple browser windows, desktop software, the operating system, etc.

 For those that may not end up using this feature, is this pulling development time from crowd testing feature work or do you feel confident that both automated and crowd testing is well supported?
 Can you speak to that a little bit?

-One of the biggest differences between Rainforest and other automation vendors is our strong belief that good overall QA strategy combines the power of human and machine capabilities.
+One of the biggest differences between Rainforest and other automation vendors is our strong belief that a good overall QA strategy combines the power of human and machine capabilities.
 We plan to continue both supporting and improving the way we work together with our tester community.
-Our long-term vision is using automation for the boring-for-humans testing and the power of human judgement and experience for higher-leverage tasks.
+Our long-term vision is using automation for boring-for-humans testing and the power of human judgment and experience for higher-leverage tasks.
 You can continue doing exclusively-human testing and we’ll keep supporting and improving it.